digitranslab/jumpstart/docs/versioned_docs/version-2.62.0/user-authentication/sso/ldap.md

   </div>

 6. The **Login URL** obtained can be utilized for accessing the workspace.
-Please note that ToolJet supports LDAP login at the workspace level and not at the instance level.
+Please note that JumpStart supports LDAP login at the workspace level and not at the instance level.
 Thus, users will be logged in specifically to the chosen workspace.

   <div style={{textAlign: 'center'}}>